SpongeBob341/Banking-System-Web-App/README.md

 ## Technical Architecture

-[cite_start]The application is structured around a modular, multi-layered architecture[cite: 52]:
+The application is structured around a modular, multi-layered architecture:

 * **Presentation Layer (GUI)**: Built with ASP.NET server controls to handle user interactions.
 * **Local Component Layer**: Includes components like DLL class libraries for functions such as encryption and hashing.